timmyonduso/timmyonduso/README.md

 - 🔭 I’m currently working on a loan management system for a SACCO using laravel.
 - 🌱 I’m currently learning cloud based technologies.
 - 📫 Reach me at: timmyonduso58@gmail.com
-- 🤝  I'm open to collaborating on In kotlin,Java, Android ,Ios
+- 🤝  I'm open to collaborating on React, tailwind, react native